 If you suspect a scammer, report them to the National Traveling Conman Hotline on 1300 133 408 or call the police.

-For more information on how to avoid falling victim to this scam, see the ICA Media Release here.
+For more information on how to avoid falling victim to scams, see the ACCC information here.

 Youi has recently become aware of customers and other motorists who have received unsolicited phone calls from businesses and individuals promoting injury compensation services and/or seeking personal information after motor vehicle accidents.
 In some cases, the business or individual making the telephone call purports to be a Youi representative.

 We encourage anyone who receives an unsolicited phone call regarding injury compensation to protect their personal information and to contact us.